laurapacis/pa-slider/README.md

 ## Final thoughts

-This was an exciting project where I learnt to make something that I see daily in the Internet, sliders!
+This was an exciting project where I learned to make something that I see daily on the Internet, sliders!
 Therefore it was exciting and interesting.
-I also improved my personal management skills and discovered that I enjoy working under pressure, since it allows me to hyperfocus and push myself out of the limits of my confort zone.
+I also improved my management skills and discovered that I enjoy working under pressure since it allows me to hyperfocus and pushes myself out of the limits of my comfort zone.